zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

-      6. Or, if the RCODE is NOERROR (with the AA flag set), then extract any address records (A, AAAA) from the answer section whose owner name matches the owner name of the query and add that or those to *Address Records From Child* with name and IP.
+      6. Or, if the RCODE is NOERROR (with the AA flag set), then extract any address records (A, AAAA) from the answer section whose owner name matches the owner name of the query (i.e. CNAME should not be followed) and add that or those to *Address Records From Child* with name and IP.
       7. Else, there is nothing to do (i.e. RCODE is NXDOMAIN).

    3. If all servers outputted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*,